 Functionally, adding color also corrects natural color variations and offsets color loss due to exposure to light, air, temperature extremes, moisture, and storage conditions.

-To put it simply, we use natural and artificial (or synthetic) color additives, also called colorings, to get the bright and bold colors we crave.
-Colorings can be sourced naturally through roots, plants, bacteria, and even bugs, or they can be developed in a lab.
+To put it simply, we use color additives (or colorings) to get the bright and bold colors we crave.
+Colorings can be sourced naturally through roots, plants, bacteria, and even bugs, or they can be synthetically developed in a lab.

 Wherever a beverage’s color additives may come from, they must be tested and approved for consumption by various organizations found around the world.
 In the United States, the Federal Drug Administration (FDA), under the Federal Food, Drug, and Cosmetic Act (FD&C), serves as the primary governing body for this purpose.
 The FDA not only determines what color additives can be used in consumable goods, but also the types of food and beverages in which it can be applied, maximum usage amounts, and how they should be identified on labels.